NoahMSchool/SwiftPlanets/PlanetPathingSim.swiftpm/SUBMISSION.md

 I did not include any third party libraries or code, only Apple Libraries.
 I developed in the Swift Playground app on a Mac.
 I used GitHub and GitHub DeskTop for source control.
 You can see the code and progress on GitHub: https://github.com/NoahMSchool/SwiftPlanets
+I created the App Icon using Procreate on my iPad

 ###  Describe the user experience you were aiming for and why you chose the frameworks you used to achieve it.
 If you used AI tools, provide details about how and why they were used (500 words)